Home : About Tibet

 Tibetan People

 The Tibetans are very unique and versatile people.
 Most of them believe in Tibetan Buddhism and worship and circumambulate around temples, shrines and other holy places.
-Based on their beliefs and knowledge, they have created brilliant arts and crafts like Thangka, murals, sculptures, Tibetan knives, Tibetan Carpets, costumes, their own opera, calendar, medicine, language and other unique local cultures and customs.
+Based on their beliefs and knowledge, they have created brilliant arts and crafts like Thangka, murals, sculptures, knives, Carpets, costumes, their own opera, calendar, medicine, language and other unique local cultures and customs.
 The Barkhor Street in Lhasa is a bazaar to sell all kinds of these handicrafts.
-The fancily dressed Tibetans are also extremely hospitable.
+The finely dressed Tibetans are also extremely hospitable.
 They are eager to present Khatag, propose a toast by their festive chang and Yak Butter Tea and perform their adept singing and dancing to greet the guests, making it a really enjoyable experience to approach them.